 IEEE 802.11’s review of the comments in this proceeding indicate that there is strong agreement to proceed in a few areas to immediately change rules affecting access to existing bands.
-For additional bands, new work remains to be done, but in many cases there is a willingness to discuss the issues and allow technical data to drive the Commission to the ultimate solution.
-IEEE 802.11 believes that this proceeding is an important one that could establish a much improved opportunity for 802.11ac to meet the demand challenges that are imminent.
+For additional bands, new work remains to be done, and in many cases there is a willingness to discuss the issues and allow technical data to drive the Commission to a consensus-based solution.
+IEEE 802.11 believes that this proceeding is an important one that could establish a much improved opportunity for IEEE 802.11ac to meet the demand challenges that are imminent.
 We look forward to working with the Commission staff, the NTIA, and other stakeholders, on this extremely important proceeding.

 Respectfully submitted,